-The successor of Pepi I, Merenra I, is the fourth king of the Sixth Dynasty, he ruled for a short period, and there is a possibility that he participated from his father for some years, and then he resigned from power for a period of almost 9 years and died while still in early the second decade of His age.
+Pepi I's successor, Merenra I, is the fourth king of the Sixth Dynasty, ruled for a short period, and there is a possibility that he participated of his father for some years, and then relinquished power for a period of almost 9 years, and died while still in the early second decade of his age.

 In Egyptology, it sometimes happens that from a biography of a secondary character one can deduce the history of sovereigns of whom nothing has come down to us.
 This is the case of the Weni official who seems to have worked under three different rulers.
 Just this fact poses a serious problem.
 Weni had previously held a position of secondary importance under the reign of Teti, and, apparently, the reign of his successor, Pepi I, would have lasted over 5 years.